Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 What other treaties and conventions in relation to arbitration is your jurisdiction party to?

-India is a party to the Geneva Convention on the Execution of Foreign Arbitral Awards 1927.
+India is a party to the Geneva Protocol on Arbitration Clauses 1923 and the Geneva Convention on the Execution of Foreign Arbitral Awards 1927.
 It is not a signatory to the International Centre for the Settlement of Investment Disputes Convention 1965.

-India has additionally signed comprehensive economic cooperation agreements, which contain investment protection provisions, with major investment partners such as Japan and Singapore, the other Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation (Bangladesh, Bhutan, Burma, India Nepal Sri Lanka and Thailand), the Association of Southeast Asian Nations and the European Union.
+India has additionally signed comprehensive economic cooperation agreements, which contain investment protection provisions, with major investment partners such as Japan, South Korea and Singapore, the other Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation (Bangladesh, Bhutan, Burma, India Nepal Sri Lanka and Thailand), the Association of Southeast Asian Nations and the European Union.

 Has your jurisdiction adopted the UNCITRAL Model Law?

-The Arbitration and Conciliation Act is broadly based on the UNCITRAL Model Law and was enacted to consolidate, define and amend the law relation to domestic arbitration, international commercial arbitration and the enforcement of foreign arbitral awards.
+The Arbitration and Conciliation Act is broadly based on the 1985 UNCITRAL Model Law and was enacted to consolidate, define and amend the law in relation to domestic arbitration, international commercial arbitration and the enforcement of foreign arbitral awards in India.

 Are there any impending plans to reform the arbitration laws in your jurisdiction?